 - To foster critical thinking and investigation around the role of the artist and social/civic discourse.

-The Trainee Program is a professional training program designed to offer pre-professional young adults an opportunity to work in a professional setting.
+The Trainee Program is an invitation-only professional training program designed to offer pre-professional young adults an opportunity to work in a professional setting.

 The program is a year-long commitment.